Netanyahu makes deal with far-right party ahead of Israeli election

 Moving to counter that prospective partnership, Netanyahu agreed to set aside two cabinet posts for Jewish Home on condition it agreed to a merger with the Jewish Power party, whose leaders have portrayed themselves as Kahane’s successors.

-Jewish Home’s chairman said in a statement he accepted the deal after talks with Netanyahu and would ask the party’s central committee to ratify it later on Wednesday.
+Jewish Home’s chairman said in a statement he accepted the deal after talks with Netanyahu.
+Its central committee then met and ratified the pact, party officials said.

 Jewish Power has already agreed to the merger, saying it would “prevent the establishment of a leftist government, God forbid”.